droglenc/NCMTH107/modules/CE/RRegression_CE2.md

 ## Math Assessments
 <img src="zimgs/math_exam.jpg" alt="Math Exam" class="img-right">
 All incoming freshmen are required to take a math assessment test to determine which math classes they should take.
 Sometimes pre-registering students will register before taking the assessment.
 To make the best possible course choices for these students, the adviser would like to predict their assessment score (`ASSESS`) based on their math ACT scores (`ACT`).
-The ACT score and assessment score from 72 freshmen from 2003 are stored in [NCAssess.csv](https://raw.githubusercontent.com/droglenc/NCData/master/NCAssess.csv).
+The ACT score and assessment score from 72 freshmen from 2003 are stored in NCAssess.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/NCAssess.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/NCAssess_meta.txt)).
 Load these data into R and produce results that can be used to answer the questions below.

 1. What is the explanatory variable?
 1. In terms of ACT and Assessment test scores, what does the value of the slope mean?